-inntly. inst c e G duvar' situtions 1 : + e the title of the second e of them as as right and a second S ships with their sur a content to the endefeater the pare thet with such the • • • if they would destroy them to satiate their deadly passion for war.
+As for Balder, he took to flight and was saved.
+The conquerors either hacked his ships with their swords or sunk them in the sea; not content to have defeated gods, they pursued the wrecks of the fleet with such rage, as if they would destroy them to satiate their deadly passion for war.
 Thus doth prosperity commonly whet the edge of licence.
 The haven, recalling by its name Balder's flight, bears witness to the war.
 Gelder, the King of Saxony, who met his end in the same war, was set by Hother upon the corpses of his oarsmen, and then laid on a pyre built of vessels, and magnificently honoured in his funeral by Hother, who not only put his ashes in a noble barrow, treating them as the remains of a king, but also graced them with most reverent obsequies.
 Then, to prevent any more troublesome business delaying his hopes of marriage, he went back to Gewar and enjoyed the coveted embraces of Nanna.
 Next, having treated Helgi and Thora very generously, he brought his new queen back to Sweden, being as much honoured by all for his victory as Balder was laughed at for his flight.